MicrosoftDocs/dynamics-365-unified-operations-public/articles/finance/localizations/apac-ind-GST-troubleshooting-tax-not-calculated.md

 # required metadata

 title: Tax isn't calculated
-description: This topic provides troubleshooting information to resolve the issue when tax isn't being calculated on tax documents.
+description: This topic provides troubleshooting information that can help when when tax isn't calculated on tax documents.
 author: qire
 manager: beya
 ms.date: 04/29/2021